aptech/docs/docs/CR-h5write.rst

 .. function:: h5write(fname, dname, x)

     :param fname: name of the HDF5 file.
-    :type fname: String
+    :type fname: string

     :param dname: name of the dataset in the HDF5 file.
-    :type dname: String
+    :type dname: string

-    :param x: , the data to write to the file.
+    :param x: the data to write to the file.
     :type x: Matrix or N-dimensional array

 Examples